jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 {:.tangent .indent}

 <sup>2</sup> When the sun is north of the equator, you can use a knife blade to
-cast a shadow on the hour hand.
-So you can aim your watch accurately without looking at the sun.
+cast a shadow on the hour hand as an alignment guide.
 {:.tangent .indent}

 #### (when south of the sun's path)